mehmanabdullayev/linkfree/README.md

 ![](./client/public/screenshots/Capture.PNG)

 #### Links
 Note: Server is currently down due to cost it generates on AWS EC2 instance ($1 per day).
 I cannot handle this cost.
-Therefore, it is down.
+Therefore, it is not operating.
+However, you can clone the repo and test it on your localhost.
 - [Live Site URL](http://13.43.110.103:3000/)

 ### Stack